 In order to reduce how much light is entering the lens, you can use a neutral density filter.
-This helps to decrease shutter speed, which means longer exposure time.
+This helps to decrease the shutter speed, which means longer exposure time.
 Photographing with this technique lends a sense of natural movement to finished photos or videos.

-Cases, Caps And Adapters
+Cases, Caps, And Adapters

 Cases are an incredibly important and often overlooked component of any photographer’s personal kit.
 While there are many different brands and styles to choose from, you should look for water-resistant fabric and an appropriate level of padding.
 Some cases come with straps and others are slimmer in order to fit better inside your camera bag.

 Good lens cases aren’t the only way to protect your camera lens.
 Fitting the right size caps to either side of your lens takes that protection one step ahead and prevents any scratches or accidents from happening if the case isn’t enough to keep the glass safe.
-One of the more overlooked pieces are the rear caps, which can be inconvenient to reattach when photographers are switching between lenses.
+One of the more overlooked pieces is the rear caps, which can be inconvenient to reattach when photographers are switching between lenses.